2019 Muscogee (Creek) general elections: Second Chief

+National Council

+Results

-On September 21, the primary elections took place with nearly 5,000 voters.
-On September 28, the election board announced the official results.
-On October 2, the MCN Supreme Court nullified the results of the MCN Primary Election following receipt of petitions alleging fraud, irregularities, and recount of absentee ballots.
-The MCN election board announced November 2 as the new primary election date.
-The November 2 election resulted in no changes in the winner of each race.
+The November 2 primary election resulted in no changes in the winner of each race.
 In the Tulsa District Seat A race, Cynthia Tiger and Jerry Wilson withdrew after the Sept.
 21 primary, leaving the incumbent, Robert Hufft as the winner of that race.
 In the Okfuskee and McIntosh races, the winning candidate received a super majority and avoided the need to participate in the general elections.
 Del Beaver defeated Adam Jones III 3,480 votes to 1,535 which meant that the second chief election would not be held during the general election.